Testing of Deep Reinforcement Learning Agents with Surrogate Models: Empirical Evaluation

-\head{Failure Predictor Training} To compensate for the unbalanced dataset when training the failure classifier, we compute a weight vector $W$ as follows: given $N$ datapoints, the array of class targets $Y$, with $C$ being the number of classes, $W = N/(C \cdot \texttt{hist}(Y))$ where \texttt{hist($Y$)} is a function that outputs an array with size $C$ indicating the number of datapoints for each class.
+\head{Classifier Training} To compensate for the unbalanced dataset when training the failure classifier, we compute a weight vector $\symW$ as follows: given $\symN$ datapoints, the array of class targets $\symY$, with $\symCbar$ being the number of classes:

+where \texttt{hist($Y$)} is a function that outputs an array of size $\symCbar$ indicating the number of datapoints for each class.
 Such formula, gives a higher weight to the underrepresented classes~\cite{balanced-heuristic}.

 We chose a multi-layer perceptron as the classifier architecture.
 The reason is twofold: first, the size of the available training data is small (at most 10\textit{k} examples for both failure and non-failure classes, see \autoref{table:empirical-evaluation:case-studies}).
 Secondly, our environment configurations are small size one-dimensional feature vectors (24 for Parking, 47 for Humanoid and 24 for Driving).
 Furthermore, since the output of the classifier is used as a fitness function during testing, adopting complex models to process simple inputs would be inefficient and prone to overfitting.